Finding things to do in London is easy to do.

 3. National Theatre and South Bank Centre

-More than 1,000 performances are organized yearly at the National Theatre’s three main theatres, including open-air performances.
+Over 1,000 performances are organized yearly at the National Theatre’s three main theatres, including open-air.

-The theatre complex is large and includes restaurants and bars to enjoy before or after a performance.
+The large theatre complex includes restaurants and bars to enjoy before or after a performance.

 4. Tate Modern